blitzbomber87/Brookside-Hotel/README.md

 ## Description

-This application is for the brand-new Brookside Hotel.
-It allows guests to view rooms and pricing as well as register and login to book their next stay!
+A web application for hotel booking that allows a guest to login and book a reservation

 Motivation for development:
 We wanted to make a professional and friendly user experience that allows guests to find and reserve hotel rooms.
 Brookside Hotel caters to all modern travelers seeking convenience, and various choices at their fingertips.